-St David’s Class Information Letter Spring Term
+St David’s Class Information Letter Summer Term

 Welcome back to school!
-I hope you have had a relaxing and enjoyable Christmas holiday and are ready for a busy term ahead!
+I hope you have had a relaxing and enjoyable Easter holiday and are ready for a busy term ahead!
 The purpose of this letter is to inform you of general information and routines in St David’s Class.